 We then show that correlations between export ranks in 1998 and 2010 are surprisingly low, on the order of only 0.3.
 We analyze the probability of remaining a top export in 2010 conditional on being a top export in 1998, and find that this increases with the level of development, which implies that exports from developing countries tend to be more unstable.
-This is true whether we study trade flows at the product or at the product-bydestination level (which we will call export "flows").
+This is true whether we study trade flows at the product or at the product-by-destination level (which we will call export "flows").
 We illustrate that export instability is not driven primarily by measurement error.

 Finally, we analyze the sources of export instability.
-We decompose the sources of variation in export growth along several dimensions, including the source-by-product dimension, which includes variation in comparative advantage.
+We decompose the sources of variation in export growth along several dimensions, including the source-by-product dimension, which captures variation in comparative advantage.
 While analysis and public policy discussion often attribute changes in export performance to the source country, we consider the role of other factors beyond the source country - trends in global demand, global trade trends by product, effects of demand in the destination country (both in general and for specific products in that destination), and effects specific to the source-destination combination (such as the changing importance of distance, the bilateral manifestation of trade agreements, and other bilateral "gravity" forces).

-Our results suggest that changes in source-by-product factors (giving rise to variation in comparative advantage) account for only 10-12% of the variation in export growth (subject to some caveats about general equilibrium effects).
-Only 16-20% of variation in export growth is accounted for by source country plus source-product factors, that do not vary across destinations.
-At most 13% of the variation is accounted for by purely bilateral factors that do not vary across products.
-This suggests that explanations for export success that focus only on industry competitiveness in the source country (and the policies that affect this) may be missing much of the origins of success.
+Our results suggest that changes in comparative advantage alone (source-by-product) account for only 10-12% of the variation in export growth (subject to some caveats about general equilibrium effects).
+At most 13% of the variation is accounted for by bilateral factors.
+This suggests that explanations for export success that focus only on comparative advantage in the source country (and the policies that affect gains from comparative advantage) may be missing much of the origins of success.

-It is also notable that variations in fixed effects that do not involve the source country are as important as those that do.
+It is also notable that forces that do not involve the source country are as important as those that do.
 We also find that variation in export growth in richer economies and in countries that have more diversified exports across destinations is driven even less by variation in source country forces and bilateral ties.
 Overall, the results suggest that most of the variability in export growth is not driven by source country factors.
-Some caution is necessary in making conclusions based on our findings, because we do not fully disentangle general equilibrium linkages.
+Some caution is necessary in making conclusions based on our findings, because identifying the origins of shocks in general equilibrium is not definitive.
 Nevertheless, our results are suggestive that too much export success or failure may be attributed to source countries, as opposed to external and global factors.
 While local entrepreneurs and firms may be active in locating and reaping these external opportunities, our analysis indicates that these opportunities are not driven by source-country forces per se.
 In line with this, 41% of variation in export growth of top products and 55% for all products can only be attributed to completely idiosyncratic shocks.